MarchFourth opens Half Shell with a punch of enthusiasm

 The band proceeded to play music reminiscent of New Orleans jazz while on-stage dancers and acrobats added to the entertainment.

-In the designated dancing area right of the stage, audience members of all ages broke loose a variety of moves — everything from belly dancing, the floss, to disco— brought their best.
-Even the stiltman from MarchFourth joined the crowd with some balanced moves.
+In the dancing area right of the stage, audience members of all ages broke loose a variety of moves — everything from belly dancing, the floss, to disco — and brought their best.
+Even the stilt man from MarchFourth joined the crowd with some balanced moves.

 William Leybold, who drove up from Ashland for the show, joined the group of dancers.
 The good heavy tempo was his favorite part about the performance, he said.

 Tucked from the crowd, Denise and Chuck Allured, set up folding chairs under the shade of a tree with their therapy dog in training, Lily.
-This marks Chuck Allured's first Half Shell event with his wife who has attended before.
-She feels grateful the music is back and he can see the performance of MarchFourth.
+This was Chuck Allured's first Half Shell event, although his wife had attended one before.
+Denise Allured said she felt grateful the music is back and glad her husband could see the performance.

 "I've never seen a performance with so many people," Denise Allured said.
 "They are a very different genre."

-For many audience members, the return of Half Shell was exciting and a move towards normal.
+For many audience members, the return of Half Shell was exciting and a move toward normalcy.

 Craig Kinney was at the park with other members of the Wellspring Bible Fellowship.